Kunull/Writeups/docs/Lord of SQLInjection/vampire.md

 This level uses the `str_replace()` function to replace `admin` with ` `.

-This function is not recursive which means we can provide the following URI:
+However this function is not recursive which means when we provide the following URI:

 ```
 id=adadminmin
 ```

-When the application replaces `admin`, our URI becomes:
+The application replaces `admin`, and our URI becomes:

 ```
 id=admin